ki-preclinical-imaging-and-testing/science_data_kit/docs/roadmaps/active/roadmap_StreamlitToFlaskMigration_16.md

 Phase 2 (Flask Implementation Completion) has been completed, and significant progress has been made in Phase 3 (User Experience Optimization).
 End-to-end tests have been implemented for common workflows, including the File Explorer and Connect page workflows.
 Performance benchmarking has been implemented to measure page load times and API response times, and compare them with the Streamlit version.
 A comprehensive usability testing plan has been created to guide the User Experience Optimization phase.

-In the latest development cycle, three key planning documents have been created to guide the remaining work in Phase 3:

-1. **UI/UX Improvement Proposals**: A comprehensive document outlining specific improvements for navigation, visual design, error handling, and performance optimization.
-2. **Accessibility Improvements Plan**: A detailed plan for ensuring WCAG 2.1 compliance, implementing keyboard navigation, adding screen reader support, and creating a high-contrast mode.
-3. **Flask-Specific Enhancements Plan**: A technical specification for implementing WebSocket support, client-side caching, enhanced file preview capabilities, and drag-and-drop functionality.
+In the latest development cycle, WebSocket support for real-time dashboard updates has been implemented.
+This enhancement allows for dynamic updates to the dashboard without requiring page refreshes, providing a more responsive and interactive user experience.
+The implementation includes:

+1. **Background Task Management**: A thread-based system for periodically fetching and pushing dashboard updates to connected clients.
+2. **Client Tracking**: Mechanisms to track clients connected to the dashboard and manage resources efficiently.
+3. **Configurable Update Intervals**: Configuration options to control the frequency of dashboard updates.
+4. **Graceful Shutdown**: Proper cleanup of resources when clients disconnect or the application stops.

-These planning documents provide a clear roadmap for the remaining work in Phase 3 and set the stage for successful implementation of these enhancements.
+These planning documents and implementations provide a clear roadmap for the remaining work in Phase 3 and set the stage for successful implementation of these enhancements.

 The following components have been implemented: